 Location: Nazca Desert, Southern Peru

-Cahuachi was the ceremonial heart of the Nazca culture (100 BCE – 500 CE).
-Its sprawling adobe pyramid complex once hosted rituals connected to the famous Nazca Lines.
+Cahuachi was the ceremonial and religious heart of the Nazca culture (100 BCE – 500 CE).
+This vast complex of adobe pyramids and plazas once hosted large-scale rituals believed to be closely linked to water, fertility, and the surrounding desert landscape.

 Highlights: